Robert Galloway (mining engineer): Mining career

 When Galloway was 27 he was a mining engineer and coal master employing five men in 1871 at Sorn in Ayrshire.
 After he married he moved to County Durham and qualified as a certificated colliery manager and became a member of the North of England Institute of Mining and Mechanical Engineers at Ryton on Tyne on 6 December 1873.
 While he was a mining engineer and colliery manager in the Newcastle area and in Scotland, he became known as a historian specialising in writing about the mining industry and the steam engine.

 Literary career

 On 30 April 1879 Galloway presented 'Earliest records connected with the working of coal on the banks of the River Tyne' to a meeting of the Society of Antiquaries of Newcastle upon Tyne.
 In 1880 his book 'The Steam Engine and its Inventors' was published.
 Two years later his 'A History of Coal Mining in Great Britain' was printed.

-Galloway helped organize a mining exhibition between 1–24 September 1885 at Burnbank Drill Halls, Glasgow and he wrote a 'Review of the Progressive Improvements of Mining in Scotland' as an introduction to the exhibition catalogue.
+Galloway helped organise a mining exhibition between 1–24 September 1885 at Burnbank Drill Halls, Glasgow and he wrote a 'Review of the Progressive Improvements of Mining in Scotland' as an introduction to the exhibition catalogue.
 In 1906 papers relating to the history of the coal trade and the invention of the steam engine were published.